 Valuation of Investments and Income Recognition - Investments are stated at fair value.
 Short-term investments are reported at amortized cost, which approximates fair value.
 Securities traded on a national or international exchange are valued at the last reported sales price at current exchange rates.
 Fixed debt quotations are provided by a national brokerage pricing service.
 Real estate values are determined on the basis of comparable yields available in the marketplace.
-Investments for which market quotations are not readily available are valued at their fair values as determined by the custodian under the direction of the Retirement Board, with the assistance of a valuation service.
+Investments for which market quotations are not readily available are valued at their fair values as determined by the custodian under the direction of the Bay County Retirement System Board of Trustees, with the assistance of a valuation service.